deezlan/HedgieLovesCoding/README.md

 - 👋 Hi, I’m @deezlan
-- 👀 I’m interested in everything gym, anime, books & sports here and there.
-In my exploration phase!
+- 👀 I like the gym, gaming, anime & a bit of sports here and there.
+Exploring new hobbies
 - 🌱 Learned Fullstack Web Developemnt in NEXT Academy.
-Currently studying in Taylor's University!
+Currently studying in Taylor's University
 - 📫 Reach me on Discord as .tls123

 <!---